jeff-adkisson/swe-3313-fall-2025/project/README.md

 ### Video Presentation

 Your recorded presentation will present your plan within 5 minutes.
 I want you to think of every presentation in this project as a mechanism to build confidence in your client that the project is heading toward success, demonstrate technical proficiency, and help your client understand the decisions your team is making.
 Your client (me) wants reassurance your team is on the right path.
 I recommend putting some thought into your presentations.
 You will do this for real customers in your career, so do not write this off as just something to appease your professor.
 Carefully organize your presentations.
 I do not recommend submitting the first one you produce any more than you would submit the first draft of an essay as a final report.

-You will check the link to your video presentation and a link to your YouTrack Gantt chart plan into your team's Github repository.

 Since every team will have the same milestone dates, most of these will look similar at the macro level, but will vary significantly in the task breakdown.
 That is fine... there are many ways to perform this project.